 With my brother, sister, an old family friend and countless committed employees, we formed a company built on quality, pride, thoughtfulness and respect.
 Our small shop grew from its 3,000-square-foot location on the 4th floor of Dad's mill to more than 250,000 square feet of production and warehouse space in five different mill buildings in Ware, Massachusetts.
 By the year 2000, we had over 150 employees and produced blankets for seven of the top ten retailers in the country.

 Once again however, we were faced with the dilemma of import products taking our spot in the life cycle of a family business.
 This time, we decided to beat the rush and found some wonderful partners in Asia who helped us continue to grow Berkshire Blanket to what it is today.
 Were it not for these partners whom I hold in high regard, we would have closed our mill back in 2000.

 Six years later we found another great partner who purchased Berkshire Blanket and they continue to run the much beloved brand to this day.

 And now we're at it again, with a small group of committed artists and craftsmen in our shop in Fall River, Massachusetts.
+We are committed to taking the extra steps required to make the best blankets possible.
+We are also committed to creating a positive experience for each of our customers.
+All Supple Touch Blankets and Luster Loft Blankets are packaged in a white gift box and they are also wrapped with a silver ribbon and branded gift card.
+We create a time saving shopping experience and we will turn a simple ordinary delivery into a special moment for you or the recipient.
 We hope you'll consider us next time you need a blanket.
 And we promise, it'll make you feel good.

 Rick Lotuff, Founder